eglis/Base/README.md

 5. Import the data/data.sql dump into you MySQL database

+6. Enable the module in the config/application.config.php

-6. Now open your preferite browser and type: http://www.myproject.com/.
+7. Now open your preferite browser and type: http://www.myproject.com/.

-7. Hooray!
+8. Hooray!
 You will see the standard Zend Framework page!
 Now you can see the module in action!
 How simple was that??